 There’s bleeding heart tetras, which you can see on the picture above.
 They are super pretty and will work great in a planted aquarium.
 Some alternatives that have rougly the same “requirements” are congo tetras, rummynose tetras, ember tetras and redeye tetras.
 Personally my favorites are redeye tetras.
 They’re super calm and relaxed, and their natural colors are perfect in a beautiful planted tank.

 I would briefly like to explain a little bit more about the fish that you should avoid when you’re looking for fish that are suitable for a planted tank.
 The first group of fish that you should not add to any planted tank are cichlids.
 Cichlids are large fish that will decide by themselves how they want to arrange their tank.
-A planted tank will be destroyed within days.
-Especially if you’re adding an Oscar.
+A planted tank will be destroyed within days by dwarf cichlids.

 Also, stay away from goldfish.
 While these fish are super popular, they do tend to try and dig a hole so deep it can reach the other side of the planet.
-They won’t leave any rooted plants where they were, so they’re not very suitable for a planted tank.
+They won’t leave any rooted plants where they were, whether java moss or otherwise, so they’re not very suitable for a planted tank.

 Third on this list are discus fish.
 While discus fish don’t destroy planted setups, their requirements might be a little too extreme for most common plants to grow.
 Discus fish need to be kept at a high temperature at which most plants don’t feel comfortable anymore.
-I’ve written a super popular article on my site where I cover a list of plants that you can use in combination with discus fish.
+I’ve written a super popular article on my site where I cover a list of plants that you can use in combination with discus fish in your aquarium hobby.
 You can read that here on my website.